spkgyk/abliteration/README.md

 ## Installation

+Requires conda for easy setup via:
 ```bash
 source setup/setup.sh
 ```
 Note: MacOS users should comment out `pytorch-cuda` and `flash-attn` dependencies.
+If not using conda, simply install the requirements found in the requirements.yaml file.

 ## Quick Start